kejia6002/fdafm/README.md

 	python ../library/retract_adh_eng.py sample_reversed_retract_data_force_distance_curve_data retract_adheng/

-6. analyze the repulsive energy of all extending data (an integration of the approximate area in the first quadrant that is below the force-distance curve)
+6. calculate the repulsive energy of all extending data (an integration of the approximate area in the first quadrant and is below the force-distance curve)

-	Pass the folder of force_distance data (produced from step 4.3) to approach_rpl_energy.py to analyze the repulsive energy of the extending curves.
+	Pass the folder of force_distance data (produced from step 4.3) to approach_rpl_energy.py to calculate the repulsive energy of the extending curves.

-	This script produces:
+	This step produces:

 	1. a folder of all interaction force-separation distance plots denoted with the associated repulsive energy.